ai4devop/Java-Prompt-AI/README.md

-# 📝 Exercise - JS - TS - AI Prompting Workshop
+# 📝 Exercise - JAVA - AI Prompting Workshop

 ## 🎯 How to Work on This Workshop